Roll it Out

 Let's start with some questions: If you could have someone massage the big knots at the top of your trapezius every night, would you do it?
 When's the last time someone dug into your glutes in a massage?
 How's your IT band feel these days?
 Do you have neck pain or a tight jaw?
 Do you wear elevated heel shoes and have sore feet?
 Back pain?
 Knee pain?
 One sided shoulder issues?

 Did you answer yes to any of these questions?
 Then rolling is for you!
-Without going super in-depth into fascia, adhesions, and knots (which i will definitely do another time), rolling out tissues can restore movement, rehydrate tissue, improve circulation, and create generally a better relationship in your myofascia.
+Without going super in-depth into fascia, adhesions, and knots (which i will definitely do another time), rolling out tissues can prepare your body for movement, rehydrate tissue, improve circulation, and create generally a better relationship in your myofascia.
 (Remember that early post about muscles/fascia/etc?)
 I wish musicians could have more regular bodywork sessions, similar to professional athletes, but we unfortunately don't get that treatment at a low cost.
-Ball-rolling is an amazing way to keep that change in your tissues on a daily basis.
+Ball-rolling is an amazing way to keep that change in your tissues on a daily basis after rigorous practice.

 Brooke Thomas, a rolfer, wellness lady and movement maven, goes through some of the benefits of foam roller vs. rubber balls vs. lacrosse balls here at Breaking Muscle, so give that a look.
-I started my rolling experience on lacrosse balls and then moved to Yoga Tune Up® balls, and am now a YTU® teacher, so I may be biased, but I do believe that rolling in general is terrific.
+I started my rolling experience on lacrosse balls and then moved to Yoga Tune Up® balls, and am now a YTU® teacher, so I may be biased, but I do believe that rolling in general is terrific, and softer implements are generally better.

 -You control your own roll-out experience, spending as much or as little time and pressure on areas as you see fit.